Jelle-zonder-k/closure-reliability-analysis/readme.md

 # Storm Surge Barrier Closure Data Project

-This README file explains how to set up a development environment for local development and how to generate a database.
+This README file explains how to set up a development environment for local development, how to generate a database, and how to use the FastAPI application.

 ## Setting Up Development Environment